ViIVIANO CODAZZI and ADRIAEN VAN DER CABEL

 oil on canvas, cm 47×66

-In the Seventeenth century it was not uncommon for artists specialized in different ‘genres’ to collaborate; it could be a matter of flower painters and figure painters, figure painters and landscapists, or even all these, alongside with illusionistic perspective painters for the execution of demanding illusive vaults in palazzos and churches.
+Collaborations between artists specialized in different ‘genres’ – such as flower painters and figure painters, figure painters and landscapists, or even all of these working alongside quadratura painters – were not uncommon in the 17th century, particularly for the execution of demanding illusionistic ceiling paintings in palazzos and churches.